MakerDen/Maker-Den-Documentation-and-Resources-FezHat/README.md

 ![Maker Den](https://raw.githubusercontent.com/MakerDen/IoT-Maker-Den-Documentation-and-Resources/master/Resources/Images/MakerDen.jpg)

-#Maker Den Source Code
+#Iot Den Source Code
 Source code for the [Maker Den on Windows 10 IoT Core](https://github.com/MakerDen/IoT-Maker-Den-Windows-for-IoT) project.

 ##WINDOWS 10 IOT CORE
-The lab has a dependency on Windows 10 IoT Core version 10.0.10556 and above.
-At at Nov, 2015, this is the [Insiders Preview](http://ms-iot.github.io/content/en-US/Downloads.htm).
+The lab has a dependency on Windows 10 IoT Core version 10.0.14342 and above.
+At at July, 2016, this is the [Insiders Preview](http://ms-iot.github.io/content/en-US/Downloads.htm).

 ##Device Hardware and Software requirements